by1tTZ4IsQkAO80F/pmc/README.md

 We finally saved our file on path provided(default is the same path), and started our model training.
 Also note that we drop 'chiefcomplaint' and 'admission_location' when we read files in model training.

-# Run the pipeline for Machine Learning on MIMIC data: